 On the other hand, it’s important to realise that to use Bitcoin and cryptocurrency, you require a computer or phone with an internet connection powered by electricity.
-For this reason, its equally fair to say that the blockchain would be pretty screwed too in the case of a global nuclear catastrophe..
+For this reason, its equally fair to say that the blockchain would be in danger too in the case of a global nuclear catastrophe.

 The capacity of being evenly divided, without remainder.

 Gold is definitely divisible, yet it’s not so easy.
 Gold by nature is very soft, making it easy to shape and manipulate.
 However, you will either need to melt it down or use moderately heavy machinery to devise it.
 Another downside is that you will need to weigh it very carefully, a difficult task when you are dealing in molten metal.

 Bitcoin is divisible into minutely small portions – with nothing being lost in the process.

 Each Bitcoin is made up of 100 million units, called satoshis – named after Bitcoin creator Satoshi Nakamoto.
 This means Bitcoin users can transfer as little as 0.00000001 Bitcoins if they wish to.

 The quality or state of being capable of being verified, confirmed or substantiated.

 Unless you own documents proving the authenticity your gold, It is basically impossible to know where it may have come from.
 It is very easy to verify the quality of your bullion using an acid test or by bringing it to your local jeweller.
 However, if your gold has passed many hands in its lifetime, you don’t have much of a chance of investigating its history.